This Article Solved My Issue

 • If you are an administrator and your own approver, you can skip through Offer Approval to generate an offer letter.

-• But you must run the candidate through Offer Approval first!
+• But you must run the candidate through Offer Approval first.

 Give feedback about this article